A bicarb deodorant is an effective and inexpensive way to combat unpleasant body odour but it is no anti-perspirant.

 All of that changed after a chance encounter with a friend who works regularly with Zulu women.
 She told me they do not have a body-odour problem, and they cannot afford deodorants; they use bicarb.

 In the armpit there is a permanent community of bugs known as the microbiome.
-Their existence is greatly influenced by the pH; should it get either too high, or low, they flourish and produce a noxious body-odour.
+Their existence is greatly influenced by the pH; should it get either too high, or low, unfriendly bacteria flourish and produce a noxious smell.

 That bicarb works as a deodorant is now beyond dispute as far as I am concerned, and you can ask my family for confirmation.
 They no longer grimace when I come near after gardening.
 It would appear that by making the armpit slightly more alkaline, there is inhibition of the bacteria that produce those nasty odours.
 It is not an anti-perspirant so you will still sweat, but not stink.